Guatapé and Medellín

 Christine and Jules had been there and our paths would cross as I would arrive and they were leaving the next day.
 The bike had been unmolested during the night and I loaded up and grabbed a donut and coffee from a vendor on the corner as I hit the road.

-Garmin, Google, Maps.me and Sygic all showed the routes and indicated heading through San Rogue and down to Guatape, the only other route being a 5-1/2 hour loop around to Medellin and back up.
-GPS said 2.5 hours for the San Roque route.
+Garmin, Google, Maps.me and Sygic all showed the routes and indicated heading through San Rogue and down to Guatapé, the only other option being a 5-1/2 hour loop around to Medellin and back up.
+The GPS said 2.5 hours for the San Roque route.
+Famous last words.

 The scenery was great, going high and observing green mountainsides and valleys below, spotted through glances along the tight road.
 San Roque arrived quickly, a bustling small town, and I followed the GPS through the streets until reaching a dead end, or so it seemed, only a narrow rocky and muddy little alley into a field ahead.
 It wasn't promising and I looked at the maps again, seeing a different route out of the town.
 That led to another tiny alley of rocks, so I asked two locals "camino de Guatape?" and they pointed and indicated yes.